nimishaagarwal626/Ou-Pokemon/README.md

  ------- Proto File --------
  ** pokemonou.proto is the proto buffer file that contains the rpc functions used to communicate with the server.

- It has 3 functions:
+ It has following functions:
  1) Captured -- input : pokemonName and returns : feedback saying "pokemonName" is captured.
  2) Moves -- input : stream of player and return : stream Feedback that says where the move is i.e., the row and column specification.
  3) Board -- input : BoardConfig and returns : BoardConfig.

- ** trainer.proto is the proto buffer that contains rpc functions related to all the activities that trainer is going to perform.

- It has 5 functions:
- 1) Capture - input: Feedback and returns : Feedback as Successful if a pokemon was in the space.
+ 4) Capture - input: Feedback and returns : Feedback as Successful if a pokemon was in the space.
- 2) Checkboard - input : BoardConfig and returns : MoveDecision in the form of up, down, right, left, etc.
+ 5) Checkboard - input : BoardConfig and returns : MoveDecision in the form of up, down, right, left, etc.
- 3) Move - this is used to just make the move
+ 6) TrainerMove - this is used to just make the move
- 4) Pokedex - returns the list of captured Pokemon
+ 7) Pokedex - returns the list of captured Pokemon
- 5) Path - returns the list of full path traveled by this trainer.
+ 8) TrainerPath - returns the list of full path traveled by this trainer.

- ** pokemon.proto is the proto buffer that contains rpc functions related to all the activities that pokemon is going to   perform.

- It has 3 functions:
- 1) Checkboard -- input : BoardConfig and returns : MoveDecision in the form of position(up, down, etc.)
+ 9) Checkboard -- input : BoardConfig and returns : MoveDecision in the form of position(up, down, etc.)
- 2) Move -- this is used to just make the move
+ 10) PokemonMove -- this is used to just make the move
- 3) Trainer -- input : TrainerName and returns : TrainerInfo that contains the trainer information for the pokemon and information about when and where it was captured.
+ 11) Trainer -- input : TrainerName and returns : TrainerInfo that contains the trainer information for the pokemon and information about when and where it was captured.
- 4) Path -- returns the list of full path traveled by this pokemon.
+ 12) PokemonPath -- returns the list of full path traveled by this pokemon.

 ------ Dockerfile----------
 DockerFile contains all the configurations that is a prerequisite to run docker which installs all the dependencies that are needed and run the python file that contains code to generate the docker-compose.yml file dynamically.